iansampson/AppAttest/README.md

 ### Generate a challenge

 First, your app sends a request to the server (for example, trying to access some content) and the server responds with a challenge.
 The challenge should be random, unguessable, and unique (i.e. used only once per attestation).
-You could use[swift-crypto](https://github.com/apple/swift-crypto), for example, to generate a nonce:
+You could use [swift-crypto](https://github.com/apple/swift-crypto), for example, to generate a nonce:

 ``` Swift
 import Crypto